kohai-ut/centralite_jetstream/README.md

-Ok, then create a file centralite_desc.yaml
+4. Ok, then create a file centralite_desc.yaml in the same directory as configuration.yaml

 ```
   light.jsl001:
     friendly_name: "Jetstream E BEDROOM"